Summer Lawn Care

 • Mow in alternating patterns and directions each time.
 This will help prevent compacted soil and ruts.
 It also allows the grass to lay in a different direction, so both sides of the blades receive sunlight.

 • Grasscycling can be helpful for your lawn.
-This involves mulching your grass and returning to the yard, allowing nitrogen and other nutrients to be returned to the soil.
+This involves mulching your grass and returning it to the yard, allowing nitrogen and other nutrients to be returned to the soil.

 3. Fertilize Your Lawn and Plants Once … or Twice